drgutman/Usei/README.md

 ## Installation

   The first time when you're going to run the program it will take some time to install some bigger packages that I didn't want to include in the installer and to download the model files, but after that it should load pretty quickly.

 ### Windows
+#### WARNING - It will probably be flagged by the windows defender or any antivirus that you have.
+That happens because it doesn't have an official signature registered.
+I don't have the money to pay for it (it's like 500$, ridiculous)

 #### Installer